omiridoue/raphtory-pyvis-streamlit/README.md

 matplotlib
 ```

-This interactive network visual is hosted through Streamlit Cloud and is available to the public https://streamlit.io/cloud.
+This interactive network visual is hosted through Streamlit Cloud and is available here, https://raphtory-pyvis-teenage-glasgow-friendship.streamlit.app/.
 You can fork this branch and tailor the graph to build features depending on your research interests.
+Note Streamlit put apps to 'sleep' if there
+is no activity at least once a week.
+Health warning this probably will be the case (!) let me know via email if you run into this error and cannot refresh this,
+really you will do me a favour if you use it ;).

 ## Temporal Network Edges